FarhanKO/Maternal-Child-Health-Outcome-Prediction/datas/README.md

 bidx_20
 ```

-These variables describe repeated household members or historical events and generate hundreds of sparse columns when merged.
+These wide-array variables describe repeated household members or historical events and substantially increase dataset dimensionality.

-Prior to joining, all array-style variables matching
+Before merging, all columns matching the pattern

 ```
 ^.*_\d+$